bartuspan/balerocms-v2/docs/source.md

 ### About this project

-Balero CMS v2 is a Lightweight and Clean Full Stack, Portal, CMS. it uses Java Back-End for MVC Controllers and AngularJS Front-End for the API REST Services.
+In most cases, Enterprise applications are heavy and very slow.
+Balero CMS v2 is a Lightweight, Clean and Ultra-Fast, Full Stack, Portal, CMS. it uses Java Back-End for MVC Controllers and AngularJS Front-End for the API REST Services.

 ### Frameworks and Toolchains: